seds-sg/nusseds-webpage/src/content/new-frontiers/new-frontiers-8.md

 RSVP [here](https://www.facebook.com/events/162066558421118/)!
 This helps us in estimating how much refreshments to prepare as well.

 ## Details
-Event is scheduled occur from 7.30pm to 9.00pm.
+Event is scheduled occur from 7.30pm to 9.00pm on 30th January, Thursday.
 The venue has been confirmed to be the Hangar @I3 Building Level 1, room SR-787.
 Directions to the building can be located [here](https://enterprise.nus.edu.sg/contact-us/).

 Some refreshments will be provided from 7pm so do come early!